praesongprasit/EventSiteTest/src/2023/speakers/adam-howard.md

 </p>

 <p>
 I love enablement and I love culture.
 They are great topics.
-So thank you to the NZ Tech Rally crew for inviting me along.
+So thank you to the EVENT_NAME crew for inviting me along.
 </p>

 <p>